GeeEq/GeeEq/README.md

 # 💫 About Me:
 <br>My name is Gee - I'm a front end developer.
 I am dedicated <br> to creativity and uniqueness of expression in development<br>of thriving online communities.
-Here I share my journey and learnings<br> in the vast tech world.<br> Working on random projects in my free time.
+Here I share my journey and <br>learnings in the vast tech world.<br> Working on random projects in my free time.

 ## 🌐 Socials: